Logo

 Meyer Lansky shared with the attendees his vision of a new Havana, profitable for those willing to invest the right sum of money.

-In 1952, Meyer Lansky offered then-President Carlos Prio Socarras a bribe of US$250,000 to step down so Batista could return to power.
+In 1952, Meyer Lansky offered then-President of Cuba Carlos Prio Socarras a bribe of to step down so Batista could return to power.

 Meyer Lansky set about reforming the Cabaret Montmartre, which soon became the "in" place in Havana.

-Meyer Lansky installed a casino into the Hotel Nacional, relying on the support of Batista to overcome objections of other American expatriates, including Ernest Hemingway.
+Meyer Lansky installed a casino at the Hotel Nacional, relying on Batista's support.

-On New Year's Eve 1958, while Batista was preparing to flee to the Dominican Republic, Meyer Lansky was celebrating the US$3 million he made in the first year of operations at his 440-room, US$8 million palace, the Habana Riviera.
+On New Year's Eve 1958, while Batista was preparing to flee to the Dominican Republic before settling permanently in Francoist Spain, where he died in exile in 1973, Meyer Lansky was celebrating the US$3 million he made in the first year of operations at his 440-room, US$8 million palace, the Habana Riviera.

 Many of the casinos, including several of Meyer Lansky's, were looted and destroyed that night.